There Are Two Main Ways To Propagate Agapanthus – Here’s The Pros And Cons Of Each

 - Divisions will usually flower more quickly than Agapanthus grown from seed.

-- The process is a little simpler and less time consuming than sowing seed and tending for seedlings and young Agapanthus plants.
+- The process is a little simpler and less time-consuming than sowing seeds and tending to seedlings and young Agapanthus plants.

 Cons